fedorenko22116/request-bundle/readme.md

     naming_conversion: my_custom_conversion
 ```

+You can also apply your conversion to the separate object or its part.
+Just register your conversion
+as a service and point its name in `RequestStorage::converter`

 ### Using DTOs as property

 There is also a possibility to specify deeper nested level in the request.
 To do it, specify special option of `PropConverter::isDto`
 for class property.
-This will recursively perform AbstractRequest converter to the object.
+This will prevent standart `ParamConverter` to be applied and will recursively perform `AbstractRequest` converter to the object.

 ```php
 use LSBProject\RequestBundle\Request\AbstractRequest;